Jay-Pea0/pi-sensor/README.md

-# pi-sensor
+# Pi Sensor

+CMP2804M Team Software Engineering (Assessment 3), Achieved 70%

+Originally created 2022

-CMP2804M Team Software Engineering - Assessment 3 - Sensor Data from Raspberry Pi
+Sensor Data from Raspberry Pi

 Stores a count of how many times a sensor is activated and sends it to a backend every ten minutes.
 The status and count is printed to the console and major events are logged to a log file.